 The two leading sciences in the ancient Near East and Mediterranean world were medicine and divination, above all astrology.
 Ancient medical texts reveal early conceptions of human physiology and pathology and provide information about methods of diagnosis and prognosis of patients, critical commentaries on transmitted medicaments and treatment methods, as well as early attempts at systematized botanical classification.
 From ancient astrology developed the early calendrical and time-keeping systems that influenced those still in use today.
 Astrology was importantly used in the science of divination, which included the art of predicting the future through interpretation of the position of the heavenly bodies, interpretation of dreams, and interpretation of various other phenomena.
 Today, such practices are considered pseudo-science, but they were taken extremely seriously by the ancients.

-The University of Copenhagen has established an international research collaboration, Scientific Papyri from Ancient Egypt: New Medical and Astrological Texts (SPAE), in close collaboration with the Institute for the Study of the Ancient World at New York University, Johns Hopkins University, Freie Universität Berlin, and the Louvre Museum.
-Each of the four universities provides funding for a PhD project for a young scholar specializing in Egyptian scientific texts.
-Alongside the PhD group, leading experts in ancient Egyptian and Greek medicine, astrology, and divination at these institutions and at Universität Heidelberg, Ludwig Maximilians Universität München, and Universität Leipzig feature as active participants in the research group.
-All four PhD projects involve important scientific papyri in the Papyrus Carlsberg Collection (University of Copenhagen) while two of the projects also include material from other collections.
+In 2017, the University of Copenhagen established an international research collaboration, Scientific Papyri from Ancient Egypt: New Medical and Astrological Texts (SPAE), in close collaboration with the Institute for the Study of the Ancient World at New York University, Johns Hopkins University, Freie Universität Berlin, and Philipps-Universität Marburg.
+Each of the universities has provided funding for a PhD or postdoctoral project for a young scholar specializing in Egyptian scientific texts.
+Alongside the PhD & Early Career Scholar group, leading experts in ancient Egyptian and Greek medicine, astrology, and divination at these institutions and at Universität Heidelberg, Ludwig Maximilians Universität München, Universität Leipzig, and Oxford University feature as active participants in the research group.
+All four PhD & Early Career projects involve important scientific papyri in the Papyrus Carlsberg Collection (University of Copenhagen) in addition to related material from other collections (described under the “Collaborators” tab).

 The Papyrus Carlsberg Collection preserves a substantial assemblage of ancient Egyptian scientific literature, including material on medicine and astrology as well as other types of divination.
 It is the largest collection of medical and astrological texts in the demotic script worldwide, the bulk of which date to the two first centuries of the Common Era.
 It also contains earlier texts in the hieratic script and later texts written in Coptic and Greek.
 The latest addition to the collection is a substantial medical papyrus from the early New Kingdom, written in hieratic, of which larger parts are preserved in the Louvre Museum.